-Cost of sales during the analysis period totaled MCh\$30,238, a 26.3% higher than the same period of 2019 (MCh\$23,950).
-The increase is mainly explained by provision for fines, costs for exceptional services to third parties (amount also presented as income), early payments for maintenance works (preventative) associated with the health emergency, higher insurance premiums, the payment of a bonus for collective bargaining with one of the unions and greater security implemented due to the contingency.
+Cost of sales during the analysis period totaled MCh\$39,546, a 16.6% higher than the same period of 2019 (MCh\$33,927).
+The increase is mainly explained by provision for fines, costs for exceptional services to third parties (amount also presented as income), higher costs for maintenance works, higher personnel costs, and higher insurance premiums, partly offset by lower travel expenses due to the health emergency.

-Administrative Expenses amounted to MCh\$14,407 in September 2020, 6.3% lower than those obtained in the same period in 2019 (MCh\$15,373).
-The decrease is mainly explained by higher payments for consultancy in 2019, partly offset by an increase associated with the payment of a bonus for collective bargaining with one of the unions and the maintenance of software systems.
+Administrative Expenses amounted to MCh\$20,216 in December 2020, 2.7% higher than those obtained in the same period in 2019 (MCh\$19,692).
+The increase is mainly explained by higher personnel expenses and maintenance of software systems, which is partially offset by higher consulting fees in 2019.